Gavin Dein

-In May 2024 Experian, a FTSE50 company and the world's leading global information services company, acquired a strategic stake in the company and Dein became Founder and Deputy Chairman.
+Gavin Alexander Dein is a British entrepreneur and investor who pioneered card-linked rewards technology in Europe.
+He is the founder of Reward, EMEA's largest personalised card-linked offers platform, which he led for over two decades before its acquisition by Rezolve Ai in February 2026 in an all-cash transaction valued at approximately US$230 million.
+Under Dein's leadership, Reward returned over $2.5 billion in rewards to customers and donated approximately $20 million to charitable causes.

-Early life
+Early life and education

 Gavin Dein is the son of David Dein MBE and Barbara Dein.
-David Dein is best known for co-owning Arsenal Football Club and founding the Premier League Dein has an older brother Darren, who is a football agent operating in Europe, and a younger sister Sasha.
-Dein attended Haberdashers' Aske's Boys' School, The_American_School_in_London and graduated with honours in entrepreneurship at Babson College in Boston Massachusetts, the No. 1 MBA programme for entrepreneurship according to the U.S. News & World Report.
+David Dein is best known for co-owning Arsenal Football Club and founding the Premier League.
+Dein has an older brother Darren, who is a football agent operating in Europe, and a younger sister Sasha.
+Dein attended Haberdashers' Aske's Boys' School, The American School in London and graduated with honours in entrepreneurship at Babson College in Wellesley, Massachusetts, the No. 1 MBA programme for entrepreneurship according to the U.S. News & World Report for over 30 consecutive years.